 What the hell?
 I probed back into the dense fog of last night’s memories, trying to remember how I’d ended up at the Goat’s.
 Nothing came.
 “Then why am I on the floor in your bathroom with no clothes on?”

 “The reason for this horrifying sight is exactly what I’m trying to figure out.”

 Christ Almighty.
 This was beyond pathetic, even for me.
 A new low had been reached.
-I tilted my ass up in the Goat’s direction and jettisoned a volcanic fart, redolent of garlic & cumin, causing him to shout in disgust and jump back into the hallway.
+I tilted my ass up in the Goat’s direction and jettisoned a volcanic fart, redolent of garlic and cumin, causing him to shout in disgust and jump back into the hallway.
 “Give us five more minutes, bro,” I said, closing my eyes and flirting with the temptation of falling back asleep.
 Standing up wouldn’t be pleasant, and I needed every spare second of delay.
-“Call Lester, and tell him I’ll be there in an hour,” I muttered.
-“Van broke down.
-Phone was eaten by a possum.
-Pink pterodactyl crash-landed and backed up traffic for miles.
+“Call Lester and tell him I’ll be there in an hour,” I muttered.
+“Phone was eaten by a possum.
+Pink pterodactyl crash-landed on the highway.
 Whatever sounds best.”

 The grizzled, old bastard stood before me, quivering with rage.
 Everything was clenched tight—jaw, fists, brow, butt cheeks—every sinew and muscle taut and ready to snap.
 The former Marine was locked and loaded, ready for combat.